evansbenj/Reduced-Representation-Workshop/8_Stacks_and_Structure.md

 (Or you can go back to using `Stacks` to calculate summary statistics [here](https://github.com/evansbenj/Reduced-Representation-Workshop/blob/master/7_More_on_Stacks.md)).

-`Structure` is a software that attempts to assign individuals to *k* populations in such a way as to minimize Hardy-Weinberg and linkage disequilibrium.
-We run structure by specifying multiple values of *k* and then seeing which value(s) maximuze the likelihood of the data given the model of population structure.
-We can output a file that can be analyzed with the program `Structure` to give us an idea about whether or not our sample has population structure.
+[`Structure`](http://pritchardlab.stanford.edu/structure_software/release_versions/v2.3.4/html/structure.html) is a software that attempts to assign individuals to *k* populations in such a way as to minimize Hardy-Weinberg and linkage disequilibrium.
+We run `Structure` by specifying multiple values of *k* and then seeing which value(s) maximuze the likelihood of the data given the model of population structure.
+We can generate an input file for this program using `Stacks`.

 The program `Structure` can not handle all of our data, so let's select 1000 loci randomly to analyze like this: